HowieWork/learn-eloquent-js/README.md

 # Notes for Eloquent Javascript by Marijn Haverbeke

 This repo contains exercises I have completed for this book and five real projects.
+Also, selected quotes from this book in the end.

 Repo status: updating